Kthyeon/FINE_official/dynamic_selection/README.md

-# ELR and Co-teaching With CLK and SAME
+# Sample-Selection Approaches and Conjunction with Noise-Robust functions
-This is a PyTorch implementation for the robust loss functions and Co-teaching families.
+This is a PyTorch implementation for the sample-selection approaches and conjunction with noise-robust functions.
-This also include the TFT framework regarding CLK and SAME.

 ## Usage
 You can check simple descriptions about arguments in `utils/args.py`.